-Presently, six states, in addition to or in lieu of an estate tax, have an inheritance tax: Maryland, Kentucky, Nebraska, New Jersey, and Pennsylvania.
-Inheritance tax is imposed on the receipt of property from a decedent’s estate by a beneficiary, unless the beneficiary is exempt.
+Currently, six states, in addition to, or in lieu of, an estate tax, have an inheritance tax: Maryland; Iowa; Kentucky; Nebraska; New Jersey; and Pennsylvania.
+Inheritance tax is imposed on the receipt of property from a decedent’s estate by a non-exempt beneficiary.
 There is no uniformity among state inheritance tax statutes; the rate varies by state as do the rules for determining which beneficiaries are exempt.
-For example, a child of the decedent and the child’s spouse are both exempt from inheritance tax in Maryland.
-In New Jersey, a child of the decedent is exempt, but the child’s spouse is not.
+For example, a child of the decedent and the child’s spouse are both exempt from inheritance tax in Maryland, whereas in New Jersey a child of the decedent is exempt, but the child’s spouse is not.

 Years ago, I described to a close friend (let’s call her Cathy) the difference between a division among descendants per stirpes and a division among the same descendants per capita at each generation.
 In the midst of my explanation, Cathy suddenly exclaimed, “Oh!
 You mean like the Packers’ tickets?”
 This was a Eureka! moment; yes, […]